danushkhanna/MoRT/README.md

 ```
 (replace FILENAME with the name of the file containing the bot code).
 - Wait for a few seconds until the bot opens in a new tab on your default browser.

-# **Features**

-Mort offers several features that make it stand out from other movie recommendation websites and bots:

-- Filtered recommendations based on your preferences
-- Top results only; scans through all the relevant results on the web
-- The bot does the research for you
-- Uses GPT from OpenAI to provide a human-like feel

-# **Dependencies**

-Mort relies on the following Python packages:

-- streamlit
-- pandas
-- numpy
-- requests
-- json
-- openai

-You can install them using the pip package manager.

 # **Team Members**